-Members of the Adults Council are all adults (defined as over 18) with cleft lip and/or palate.
+Members of the Adults Council are all adults (over 18) born with cleft lip and/or palate.
 They meet four times a year to discuss relevant issues and consult with CLAPA and other bodies on everything from research to new publicity materials.

 Adult Voices Council Members